georgeraouf/notes-app/README.md

 # notes-app

-My first app in nodejs.
+My first app in nodejs using some npm libraries like yargs and chal.
 App for adding, removing, listing, reading notes.